 Bow down thine ear, and hear the words of the wise, and apply thine heart unto my knowledge.

-There are three prerequisites for learning truth and wisdom.
+There are three requirements for learning truth and wisdom.
 And they are not listed in any college handbook.
 You must first humble yourself to admit you are ignorant; you must then stop thinking and talking, so you can be taught by those wiser than you; and then you must love and commit to what you are taught.
-This process guarantees learning!
+This process guarantees learning.

 Who gave this rule?
 Did he know what he was saying?
 Solomon taught these three points by inspiration from God and by his own experience.
 When his father King David died, Solomon was made king, though still young and tender.
 He followed these steps to become the wisest man that ever lived, short of Jesus Christ (I Kgs 3:5-28; 4:29-34).